quirkey/remix-stash/README.markdown

 The examples directory has some simple code snippets that introduce general features of the library.
 In general, everything should just work after `require 'remix/stash'`.
 This includes integration with Rails and automatic pick-up of Heroku style memcached environment variables.
 Of course, this library is completely independent of Rails and does not need environment variables to function or be used.

+The API is exported onto the `Remix` module as the `stash` method.
+Direct calls as well as inclusion/extension of the module on specific objects should work fine.
+When in doubt try starting with `Remix.stash` as a style.
+NOTE: Prior to version 1.1 this was mixed in to `Object` as well.
+If your code depended on this, please just `include Remix` to retain compatibility.

 # Specifications

 This project is tested with shoulda (install via the thoughtbot-shoulda gem on github) and takes the philosophy that fewer moving parts is better.
 So to avoid complex runners just run `spec/spec.rb` or the spec you are interested in directly.
 In order for the specs to function, you should have memcached 1.4+ running locally on port 11211.